wdahman/clarity/apps/website/components/datagrid/api.md

 ### ClrDatagridActionBar

 Use this component to project buttons with functionality that operate on multiple items at once.
-There are no properties or methods for this class.
+There are no Bindings or methods for this class.

 #### Selector & Basic Usage